Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool returns a dossier projection for a corridor with a cognitive lens.
-It distinguishes from the sibling describe_place by explaining that corridor projections surface cross-municipal dialectics and shared-infrastructure dynamics that place dossiers do not capture.
+The description clearly states the tool returns a dossier projection for a corridor with a specific cognitive lens.
+It distinguishes itself from sibling describe_place by explaining that corridor projections capture cross-municipal dialectics and shared-infrastructure dynamics that place dossiers do not.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.